Data Model#

 If one tile has fewer dimensions, its shape is padded with 1s on the left.

-Broadcasting follows the same semantics as NumPy, which makes code more concise and readable while maintaining computational efficiency.
+Broadcasting follows the same semantics as NumPy, keeping code concise and readable while maintaining computational efficiency.

 Data Types#